totekuh/ngflask/README.md

 It then creates a tunnel through the Ngrok network and gives you the public URL tunneled to the local flask server.

-Useful for file transferring once you've compromised a host inside an internal network and outgoing Internet connections aren't forbidden.
+Useful for files transferring once you've compromised a host inside an internal network and outgoing Internet connections aren't forbidden.

 ## Installation